Kekere/prelude-elk/README.md

 Prelude + ELK
 ======================

-This repository contains a dockerized version of Prelude OSS.
+This repository contains a dockerized version of Prelude OSS and the attack graph generator interface.

 Requirements